campusbeats/campusbeats.github.io/index.md

 # Community Feedback
-We had 5 people test out our application.
+After developing our application, we had 5 members of the community act as users to test our application.

 The feedback we received from them are as follows:
- - Adjusting color of category tags of profiles
+ - Adjust color of category tags (e.g. lightest blue) of profiles as it may hurt the eyes
- - Making sentence before Browse button on User Home page more concise
+ - Making the sentence before Browse button on User Home Page more concise
  - Fixing inability to update the profile after creating one
  - "It looks and feels simple and easy to use"
  - "Maybe add colors to calendar's day of the week.
 So readability is easier."